 3. The Central African Republic - 112.6

-A fragile Index rating of 112.6 ranks CAR as the third most fragile country.
-The Recent conflict in the state led to a 0.5 drop in the index compared to 2016.
+A fragile state index rating of 112.6 ranks the CAR as the third most fragile country.
+The recent conflict in the state led to a 0.5 drop in the index compared to 2016.
 The civil war began in 2012 after the toppling of François Bozizé.
 Report of genocide and violation of human rights are not new in the country.
-Mass displacement of people has led to the increase in IDP camps within the border and refugee camps across the border.
+The mass displacement of people has led to the increase in IDP camps within the border and refugee camps across the border.
 Instability in the country has condemned the country to a GDP of 1.503 billion USD.

 2. Somalia - 113.4

 In troubled Somalia, the ouster of Mohamed Siad Barre in 1991 led to the rise of militia led by General Mohamed Farrah Aidid.
 Since then, the country has been involved in a civil war.
 The world’s largest refugee camp, Dadaab, in Northeastern Kenya, hosts Somali refugees.
 Insecurity has led to the destruction of infrastructure particularly in the capital city Mogadishu.
 Despite having a long coastline, the country's economy is listed among the worst in the world.
 The government is unable to stand on its own and requires the help of the African Union troops to fight the Al-Shabaab militia and maintain peace.
 Somalia has been called a "failed state" and has a score of 113.4.